Guidance to end-users in Ireland

 Webinars

-Throughout October and November we have been hosting a series of Windsor Framework webinars for pharmacies and hospitals.
+Throughout October and November we hosted a series of Windsor Framework webinars for pharmacies and hospitals.
 The slides and recording for these webinars are available here.

 In October and November we hosted a Windsor Framework webinar for wholesalers and one for Marketing Authorisation Holders (MAHs).
 The slides and recordings are available here for wholesalers and here for MAHs.